 In The Passage both California and Texas secede when the Vampire Apocalypse hits.
 California didn't last.
 Nearly a century later the Republic of Texas is still a going concern.

 In Mike Resnick's The Buntline Special the United States of America's border, as of 1881 stops at the Mississipii River thanks to Indian (specifically Cheyenne and Apache) magic.
 There are white settlements west of the river but they are independent entities and exist on Indian sufferance.

 Walter Jon Williams's Hardwired has a heavily balkanized territory formerly known as the USA, in which Hovertank jockeys make a fortune flying contraband across fortified state borders.

-In John Barnes' Mother of Storms, set in 2028 (written in 1994) Alaska succesfully petitioned the UN for it's independence.
+In John Barnes's Mother of Storms, set in 2028 (written in 1994) Alaska successfully petitioned the UN for its independence.

 Kim Newman's Dark Future's America plays on the Southern States leaving—Tennessee, Missouri, Mississippi, Florida, Arkansas and Kentucky are unofficially known as the Independent States of America.
 Utah was sold to an Expy of the Mormon Church and was renamed Deseret by them.
 It's a sufficiently separate state that its citizens have their own passports.